garrandall/popular-music-data/tracks/if-i-was-your-man-joe.md

 When I'd give up the world for you
 Girl, I'll do the best I can
 Love you forever that's what I'll do
-If I was your man (if I was your man, ohh)
+If I was your man (if I was your man, oh)
 If I was your man
 Help me understand
 What I'm sayin' ain't gettin' through